 Well, in life, anything can happen.
 And even if you keenly want to avoid this from the outset, having an idea of the possibilities of these things happening will give you a better chance of handling such instances.

 What Happens If Someone Defaults On Their Car Title Loan?
-When a borrower gets a loan from a title loan company, some terms were agreed before the lender’s hands over the loan amount to the borrower.
+When a borrower gets a loan from a title loan company, some terms were agreed upon before the lender’s hands over the loan amount to the borrower.
 The terms will cover the interest rate, monthly repayment amount, repayment period, as well as the consequences of defaulting.
 This is What Happens If Someone Defaults On Their Car Title Loan.

 A default on an auto title loan is the situation where a borrower fails to follow through on the terms agreed with the lender when taking out the loan.
 This default will be stated in the borrower’s contract.